radicle-dev/heartwood/CI.md

-* When a project delegate merges my patch, both they and I are automatically told if the merge fails due to a merge conflict, or if, after the marge the project no longer builds or its test suite fails.
+* When a project delegate merges my patch, both they and I are automatically told if the merge fails due to a merge conflict, or if, after the merge the project no longer builds or its test suite fails.

   - This is "build and test the master branch after the merge".
-This is useful, because sometimes a merged changed breaks the build or the test suite, even when there are no merge conflicts.
+This is useful, because sometimes a merged change breaks the build or the test suite, even when there are no merge conflicts.

 It is not yet clear how notifications will work.